 Bambu Stage is a platform for performing arts in Cambodia—a performance venue with daily shows, a workshop space for Cambodian puppeteers, and a gathering space for artists and art lovers.
 We operate as a social enterprise and collaborate closely with NGOs, other social enterprises, and ethical businesses in the community.

 We have two key priorities:

-Bambu Stage has two key priorities.
-First: to change perceptions about the history, cultures and issues that affect Cambodia.
-When we’re more informed we become better travellers.
+First: to change perceptions about the history, culture, and issues that affect Cambodia.
+When we’re more informed, we become better travelers.